richrdkng/github-template/.github/ISSUE_TEMPLATE/01_BUG_REPORT.md

 ---
 name: "\U0001F41E Bug Report"
 about: 'Report a bug.'
-title: 'bug(scope?): short, imperative, tense description of the change'
+title: 'bug(scope?): SHORT, IMPERATIVE, tense description of the change'
 labels: 'bug'
 assignees: ''
 ---
 <!-- **********************************************************************************************
 Hey! 🍻

 Please search open and closed issues before submitting a new one.
 Existing issues often contain workarounds, resolutions, or progress updates.
 *********************************************************************************************** -->

 ## 🐞 Description